Climate and Average Weather Year Round in Mount Isa Australia

 The average hourly wind speed in Mount Isa experiences mild seasonal variation over the course of the year.

-The windier part of the year lasts for 7.8 months, from March 20 to November 15, with average wind speeds of more than 9.8 miles per hour.
-The windiest day of the year is October 9, with an average hourly wind speed of 10.6 miles per hour.
+The windier part of the year lasts for 7.8 months, from March 21 to November 16, with average wind speeds of more than 9.8 miles per hour.
+The windiest month of the year in Mount Isa is September, with an average hourly wind speed of 10.5 miles per hour.

-The calmer time of year lasts for 4.2 months, from November 15 to March 20.
-The calmest day of the year is February 24, with an average hourly wind speed of 9.0 miles per hour.
+The calmer time of year lasts for 4.2 months, from November 16 to March 21.
+The calmest month of the year in Mount Isa is February, with an average hourly wind speed of 9.1 miles per hour.

 The predominant average hourly wind direction in Mount Isa varies throughout the year.